cryptonlx/crypto/readme.md

    `/POST /user`

     Fails on conflict with existing user.
-User identification by `request.user_id`.
+User identification by `request.username`.

 ### Functional Requirements